fredfeng/CS162/homework/hw2/README.md

 will be able to implement an interpreter for it later.
 It will also help you practice recursion which will be vital for programming the upcoming assignments.

+Note: We will make the λ<sup>+</sup> interpreter available on Friday and set up Gradescope later this week.
+In the meantime, you can get started by downloading the language manual from GauchoSpace and reading it.

 ## Submission

 For each problem, place your solution in a separate file, with the following